DevOps, SecOps, OpSec, DevSecOps, NoOps

 - APISec™ automates vulnerability assessment and management in APIs.

 - APISec™ is built for super-fast scanning capability.
-It can perform over 5000 validations under 5 minutes, so your pipelines are never going to get slow by adding security to it.
+It can perform over 5,000 validations under 5 minutes, so your pipelines are never going to slow down when security is added.

-- APISec™ is fully customizable allowing security expert to automate, manage, own and add custom/business-specific validations if required.
+- APISec™ is fully customizable, allowing security experts to automate, manage, own, and add custom/business-specific validations if required.

-- APISec™ bridges gap with Developers by doing automatic vulnerability management i.e. automatic filling & closing of vulnerabilities across issue-tracking software like Jira, Bugzilla, GitHub Issues, and many more.
-Issues are filed with enough context for developers to understand, learn, & remediate threats.
+- APISec™ bridges the gap with Developers by doing automatic vulnerability management, i.e., automatic filling and closing of vulnerabilities across issue-tracking software like Jira, Bugzilla, GitHub Issues, and many more.
+Issues are filed with enough context for developers to understand, learn, and remediate threats.